realworldocaml/book/en/02-guided-tour.md

 ```

 This is our first use of OCaml's input and output routines.
 The
-function `read_and_accumulate` uses `In_channel.input_line` to read in
+function `read_and_accumulate` is a recursive function that uses
-lines one by one from the standard input, adding each number to its
+`In_channel.input_line` to read in lines one by one from the standard
+input, invoking itself at each iteration with its updated accumulated
-accumulated sum as it goes.
-Note that `input_line` returns an
+sum.
+Note that `input_line` returns an optional value, with `None`
-optional value, with `None` indicating the end of the input.
-Note
+indicating the end of the input.
-that `read_and_accumulate` is a recursive function, invoking itself to
-read the next line, until the last line is reached.

 After `read_and_accumulate` returns, the total needs to be printed.
 This is done using the `printf` command, which provides support for
 type-safe format strings, similar to what you'll find in a variety of
 languages.
 The format string is parsed by the compiler and used to
 determine the number and type of the remaining arguments that are
-required for `printf`.
-In this case, there is a single formatting
+required.
+In this case, there is a single formatting directive, `%F`,
-directive, `%F`, so `printf` expects one additional argument of type
+so `printf` expects one additional argument of type `float`.
-`float`.

 ### Compiling and running